gpacifico/portfolio_goodness/README.md

 One of the projects will be from a group effort to portray my ability to work effectively in a team environment.

 The other projects will be my individual work to showcase what I can do on my own.
+I will also include images and gifs of my projects to make it easier for anyone who wants to look at my portfolio.